KNGrimstad/KG/README.md

 devtools::install(KNGrimstad/KG)
 ```
 ---
-# Functions Included in this Package
+# Functions Currently Included in this Package
 Add a list of stuff here.